KanarekLife/CV/cv.typ

         [#text(size: 10pt, weight: "bold")[Trainee]], [], [07.2022 -- 09.2022]
       )
       #v(2.5pt)
-      - Developed and maintained backend for complex enterprise back-office and client-facing booking application for a client from the beauty sector.
+      - Developed and maintained the backend for a complex enterprise back-office and client-facing booking application for a client in the beauty sector.
 The older system was based on .NET Framework 4.8 and hosted on Azure Web Apps, whereas the new system was based on .NET 6 and hosted on Kubernetes.
 Both systems were tightly integrated with Azure services for database hosting, storage, and messaging.
-      - Despite working mainly on the backend, I also regularly contributed both to the frontend and the infrastructure.
-This included being responsible for the older Angular frontend, seldom help with the newer Angular frontend, as well as the Docker and Kubernetes infrastructure.
+      - Despite primarily focusing on the backend, I also regularly contributed to both the frontend and the infrastructure.
+This included being responsible for the older Angular frontend, occasionally assisting with the newer Angular frontend, as well as managing the Docker and Kubernetes infrastructure.
       - Introduced many complex features to the mature system in a timely manner and without introducing any major bugs.
-This included features such as a allowing the client to book multiple services in a single booking, building "search by location" functionality and integrating with kubernetes to allow for automatic deployment of user's websites with custom domains.
+This included features such as allowing the client to book multiple services in a single booking, building "search by location" functionality, and integrating with Kubernetes to enable automatic deployment of users' websites with custom domains.
       - Refactored and improved the existing codebase, making it more maintainable and easier to work with.
-This included fixing many bugs, improving performance, updating dependencies and improving the development experience.
+This involved fixing numerous bugs, improving performance, updating dependencies, and enhancing the development experience.
-      - Helped and advised other developers (both from my team as well as others) in their work.
-This included code reviews, pair programming, and answering questions.
+      - Assisted and advised other developers (both from my team and others) in their work.
+This included conducting code reviews, engaging in pair programming sessions, and answering questions.
-      - Received "Rookie of the Year 2023" award for the best performance among all new employees (between 1 to 2 years of employment) in 2023.
+      - Received the "Rookie of the Year 2023" award for the best performance among all new employees (with 1 to 2 years of employment) in 2023.
     ]
   )
 ]